mrutkows/ow-kn-demo/action-basics.md

 - Actions can be invoked directly using CLI
   - asynchronously: by default
   - synchronously: --block flag
-- System tracks each invokaction as an "Activation"
+- System tracks each action inocagtion with as an "Activation" (record)
+  - _Lots of information about execution time/params, etc._

 ---

-# Using Action Parameters
+# Passing Action Parameters

 Event parameters can be passed to the action when it is invoked.
 Let's look at a sample action which uses the parameters to calculate the return values.

-## Passing parameters to an action

-## Invoking action with parameters

-When invoking actions through the command-line, parameter values can be passed as through explicit command-line parameters `—param` flag, the shorter `-p` flag or using an input file containing raw JSON.
+## CLI --param flag

 1. Invoke the `hello` action using explicit command-line parameters using the `--param` flag.